 After schematics are fairly solidified (and sometimes even before!), homeowners should begin to look at what they want to put into their new home or remodel in terms of appliances, tile, stone, lighting, plumbing fixtures, and accessories like towel bars and cabinet pulls – all of which go into a “spec”, or specification, document.
 Depending on the homeowner, finding all of these in a matter of months can be anything from a dream shopping trip to a daunting task.
 For everyone’s sake, we thought we would compile a list of our top five favorite places to go in each category to help owners fill out their spec.

-To start with though, if you haven’t already, visit Houzz.com to browse and collect in your own folders images of any kind of style or feature or detail that you can imagine.
+To start, if you haven’t already, visit Houzz.com to browse and collect in your own folders images of any kind of style or feature or detail that you can imagine.
 Houzz offers millions of home images that will kick your imagination into high gear.
 And in many cases, you can find the source of a product (like a fixture or tile) right next to the image.

-Once you find two or three products that your like in any one category, go to their individual manufacturers website to get more information on that product and perhaps see other similar options.
-Starting your searches at HomeClick can enable you to very quickly narrow down the huge range of products out there!
+Once you find two or three products that you like in any one category, go to their individual manufacturers website to get more information on that product and perhaps see other similar options.
+Starting your searches at build.com can enable you to very quickly narrow down the huge range of products out there!
 Often our clients make their selections via online search and don’t feel the need to see the product in person as it’s sometimes hard to find your item in the local showrooms.